 In 1995, Wavefront Inc. launched a tool called Data Visualizer, which used the OBJ file type as its native format.
 The OBJ format is among the most trusted in 3D graphics applications.
 It has become the most widely used interchange format between 3D software, game design, and architectural visualization packages.
-A more recent and very important development is that OBJ has become the primary file format for multicolored 3D printing, directly interpreted by slicer software.
-Because of the high degree of interoperability, OBJ files can be opened in a huge range of software tools, from Paint 3D to advanced CAD, from Photoshop to Blender.
-Although the most universal tool that allows users to view OBJ files is Microsoft Paint 3D, OBJ models can be saved out of the same large range of visual and design software tools.
+A more recent and critical development is that OBJ has become the primary file format for multicolored 3D printing, directly interpreted by slicer software.
+Because of the high degree of interoperability, OBJ files can be opened in a vast range of software tools, from Paint 3D to advanced CAD, from Photoshop to Blender.
+Although Microsoft Paint 3D is the most universal tool for viewing OBJ files, OBJ models can also be saved from a wide range of visual and design software tools.

 This article will discuss what an OBJ file format is, its history, its importance, and the applications for which it can be used.